unitaryfund/mitiq/docs/source/guide/pt-1-intro.md

 ## Problem setup
 We first define the circuit of interest.
-In this example, the circuit has a slack window with a length of 4 (in the sense that 4 single-qubit gates can fit in that window).
+In this example, the circuit has two CNOT gates and a CZ gate.
+We can see that when we apply Pauli Twirling, we will generate

 ```{code-cell} ipython3
 from cirq import LineQubit, Circuit, CZ, CNOT